puzpuzpuz/questdb.io/docs/reference/api/ilp/columnset-types.md

 ---
-title: ILP Columnset Value Types
+title: InfluxDB Line Protocol Columnset Value Types
 sidebar_label: Columnset Value Types
+description:
-description: Describes all support value types in ILP columnset.
+  Describes all support value types in InfluxDB Line Protocol columnset.
 ---

-This page lists the supported ILP columnset value types and details about type casting.
+This page lists the supported InfluxDB Line Protocol columnset value types and details about type casting.

-If a target column does not exist, QuestDB will create a column using the same type that the ILP client sends.
+If a target column does not exist, QuestDB will create a column using the same type that the InfluxDB Line Protocol client sends.

 Type casts that cause data loss will cause entire line to be rejected.